-The list below includes 32 free or cheap things to do in or near Crescent City, California, including 18 different types of inexpensive activities like Parks, Hiking, Museums and National & State Parks.
+The list below includes 61 free or cheap things to do in or near Crescent City, California, including 30 different types of inexpensive activities like National & State Parks, Beaches, Parks and Hiking Trails.

-From Jedediah Smith Redwoods State Park to Battery Point Lighthouse, there are a variety of budget-friendly attractions in Crescent City and in nearby cities like Brookings, Cave Junction, Gold Beach and Medford.
+From Jedediah Smith Redwoods State Park to Howland Hill Road, there are a variety of budget-friendly attractions in Crescent City and in nearby cities like Brookings, Gold Beach, Cave Junction and Medford.

 With primitive campsites and numerous trails, Tolowa Dunes State Park encompasses ocean beach, sand dunes, wooded areas, and wetlands.
 Popular activities include hiking, bird watching, exploring tide pools along the beach, and watching for sea lions and harbor seals.

 Crescent City Harbor lies at an intersection of beach and redwoods where visitors can enjoy sport fishing or watch whales, seals and sea lions.
 They feature a modern marina, a surf shop and several restaurants.